culturefoundry/ssnw-hq/web/modules/contrib/schemadotorg/modules/schemadotorg_address/README.md

 * Introduction
 * Features
+* Requirements
 * Configuration

 Introduction
 ------------

 The **Schema.org Blueprints Address module** allows an address field to be used to create a http://schema.org/PostalAddress.